 Hands down, answering your questions is the most popular part of our work comp webinars.
 This post answers some of the most-asked questions from last week’s Request for Authorization (RFA) webinar.

 Question: For follow-up visits, does the Primary Treating Physician (PTP) need to submit an RFA?

 Answer: RFA approval is not required for PTP follow-up visits.
 As long as the PTP is not providing medical treatment, the PTP does not need to submit an RFA.
-Per a Maximus Independent Billing Review decision, “Primary Treating Physicians (of record) do not require authorizations to see their patients for follow up visits on accepted body parts.”
+Per a Maximus IBR decision, “Primary Treating Physicians (of record) do not require authorizations to see their patients for follow up visits on accepted body parts.”